 Daily or Weekly Trend Following

 One strategy that is a simple forex trading system is following the daily or weekly trends.
 Review the daily and weekly charts and find a trend that seems well supported and get in.
 The one caveat about this particular type of trading is that your moves that look small on the chart can span 100's of pips.
 This means that you need to trade small.
 Use a conservative allocation when you buy in and allow your trade to develop a bit.
 Set a reasonable stop and plan out a target.
-Beginners find this strategy easy because they don't need to watch the market constantly, they can trade when they have time.
+Beginners find this strategy easy because they don't need to watch the market constantly.
+Instead, they can trade when they have time.

 Carry trading is when you buy and hold a currency that pays a high-interest rate against a currency that has a low-interest rate.
 Each day a rollover is paid for the interest difference between the two currencies.
 The advantage of this is that even when your trade is not moving, money is deposited into your account daily.
 Also, since most forex trades are leveraged, you get paid on the size of your trade, not just the size of your capital.